RagedUnicorn/tf-aws-rg-secret/README.md

 #### Execute once

-Usually terraform should only be run once on an application because the external terraform provider will always rerun and generate a new key pair without asking before performing.
+Usually terraform should only be run once for an application because the external terraform provider will always rerun and generate a new key pair without asking before performing.
 Terraform will however ask before uploading the new key to AWS.
 Also the python script will never overwrite existing key pairs.

 #### Regenerating a Key Pair

-A new key pair can be generated at any point however EC2 instances do not automatically change the key pair just because the assigned key was updated/changed.
+A new key pair can be generated at any point.
+EC2 instances however do not automatically change the key pair just because the assigned key was updated/changed.
 For this at least a restart of the instance is needed.